python/devguide/getting-started/setup-building.rst

 ``cross-build/wasm32-emscripten/build/python/``, respectively.

-The ``Platforms/emscripten`` script has a number of other entry points that allow for fine-grained execution of each part of an iOS build; run ``python3 Platforms/emscripten --help`` for more details.
+The ``Platforms/emscripten`` script has a number of other entry points that allow for fine-grained execution of each part of an Emscripten build; run ``python3 Platforms/emscripten --help`` for more details.

 Once the build is complete, you can run Python code using: